Israel's Perion to merge with part of Conduit in all stock deal

-TEL AVIV Israeli consumer Internet company Perion Network (PERI.O) will merge with privately held Conduit's "client connect" business in an all-stock transaction, the companies said on Monday.
+TEL AVIV, Sept 16 Israeli consumer Internet company Perion Network will merge with privately held Conduit's "client connect" business in an all-stock transaction, the companies said on Monday.

 Perion, whose most popular products include Incredimail and Smilebox, has a market value of $162 million and its shares closed at $13.17 on Nasdaq on Friday.
 The combined company will have a market value of between $800 million and $900 million.